Dental Implant Warranty and Maintenance Plan: What Patients Should Know

 bite refinements to reduce overload and protect implant integration

-If you’re considering a full-arch solution and want to understand what long-term care looks like, start here: https://fusiondentalimplants.com/el-dorado-hills/full-arch-restoration
+If you’re considering a full-arch solution and want to understand what long-term care looks like, start here: full-arch restoration options in El Dorado Hills

 Even with great care, you should contact your dental team if you notice: